oddbird/oddleventy/content/blog/2025/logical-options.md

 sub: There are several proposals, but one major road block
 author: miriam
 date: 2025-03-27
+image:
+  src: blog/2025/closed-sign.jpg
+  alt: >
+    A chain-link gate in black and white with a sign that says
+    closed indefinitely,
+    and a smaller warning
+    with gruesome icons for
+    entrapment (a person being smashed)
+    and pinching (a hand going through gears)
+tags:
+  - Article
+  - CSS
+  - CSSWG
+  - Logical Properties
 action:
   text: Sponsor work on logical shorthands
   url: https://opencollective.com/oddbird-open-source/contribute/css-logical-shorthands-86141